Table of Contents

-I ghostwrite crime thrillers, dystopian fiction, science fiction, speculative fiction, police procedurals, true crime, and memoirs (written by first responders, healthcare professionals, and prosecutors).
+I ghostwrite crime thrillers, dystopian fiction, science fiction, speculative fiction, police procedurals, true crime, and memoirs written by first responders, police officers and detectives, healthcare professionals, and prosecutors.

 Who hires ghostwriters?

 You might have a concept, a basic story, or some notes, but you don’t have the time, the skills, or the inclination to write the book yourself.
 A ghostwriter is a professional who will write the book for you—not in the ghostwriter’s voice, in your voice.

 How does this process work?

 We have an initial two-hour interview by Zoom (or phone, or any other platform but Skype), to discuss your vision of the book as whole.
 I produce a ten-page outline and send it to you.
 If desired, you make additions, changes, or comments to the outline.

 We then have further interviews totaling about four hours to further discuss your concept of the book and your thoughts on the outline.
 After this, I produce a fifty-page summary of the book.
 Then you make any additions, changes, or comments.

 I then start working.

 Whose book is it?

 Yours.
 You supply as much information as you can and then you and I work out the rest.
-You’ll see a portion of the book in process so you can supply your thoughts.
+You’ll see a portion of the book in process so you can give feedback.

 If you’re doing all the writing, how is it my book?

-Because it’s your concept and your thoughts.
+Because it’s your concept and story.
 The fifty-page summary will even have the ending, which you will work out with me.
 If you don’t know how it should end, I can help with that too.
 Also, when we’re talking, I’m going to be paying very close attention to how you talk and will incorporate that voice into the book.

 Oh, no!
 Don’t do that!